DavePearce/Homepage/content/blog/2022/simple_virtual_machine.md

 (i.e. `65536`) in order that the value assigned to `v` remains within bounds.
-Indeed if the modulo operation was left out, then the verifier would highlight a potential integer overflow (and this is where tools like Whiley shine).
+Indeed if the modulo operation was left out, then the verifier would highlight a potential integer overflow (and this is where tools like Whiley really help).
 Again, our definition above uses some more microcodes:

 ```whiley
 property push(SVM st, u16 k) -> SVM